yegekucuk/basicauth-kubernetes/README.md

 # Basic Authentication App

 ## Introduction
 This repository contains a basic authentication application configured to run on the domain `local.basicauthtest.com` using Kubernetes and Minikube.
-When the user locates to the domain the browser asks the user username and password to log in.
+When the user nagivates to the domain the browser asks the user username and password to log in.
 After logging in, the user will see an plain index with a placeholder text.

 ## Installation
 ### Requirements